Manasa-L-Hegde/StadiumSense-AI/README.md

 ---

-## 🎥 Demo Video

-A video demo showcasing the system, wayfinding recalculation during simulated emergencies, and the GenAI dispatch briefings can be viewed on [YouTube (Placeholder)]().

----

 ## 🔮 Future Enhancements

 * 📷 **Computer Vision Crowd Sensing**: Parse live security camera feeds using YOLO to automatically generate crowd coordinates instead of mock sensor outputs.